BA(Hons) Fashion Communication

 |Year||Written exam assessment||Coursework assessment||Practical exam assessment|

 The role of practical experience in the success of our graduates is unquestionable.
-Past and current students have worked with well-known brandssuch as LOVE magazine, Toni and Guy, Storm Model agency and Harvey Nichols and fashion labels such as Moschino and Vetements.
+Past students have worked with iconic brands such as: Gucci, Italian Vogue, London/Paris Fashion Week, Toni & Guy, Moschino, Burberry and Getty Images.

-You'll study professional practice and work experience modules, enabling you to find work experience that fits with your career ambitions.
+You'll also study professional practice and work experience modules, tailored to your career ambitions.

 Get help to find your placement and support throughout from department staff and our award-winning careers service.

 Go behind the scenes of the fashion industry at trips to agencies, factories and events.
-We also arrange an optional visit to an event such as Fashion Week in London, Paris and Milan.
+We also arrange an optional visit to Tokyo, Copenhagen or Stockholm, as well as regular visits to exhibitions in London, where possible.

-Bower Ashton houses the main creative and cultural industries library and support services for students.
+You'll also study at Bower Ashton, home to the main creative and cultural industries library and support services for students.

 Learn more about UWE Bristol's facilities and resources.